Qinling–Huaihe Line: History

 The line has served as the border between northern and southern Chinese dynasties: between the Northern and Southern dynasties of c.
 3th–6th century and between the Southern Song of c.
 13th century and its northern neighbor Jin dynasty.

 Historically, due to being the Cradle of Chinese Civilization, the North had been more developed than the South.
 That has changed over time and three of the four most developed Tier 1 cities in China are in the South.
 It was in the Ming dynasty that the economy of the South started to outpace the economy of the North.
 The gross regional product (GRP) of provinces and counties below the line was equal to those above the line in 1960, but by 2019, the south's GRP had become 83% larger than the north's.

-The Qinling–Huaihe Line was defined by Chinese geographer Zhang Xiangwen in 1908, defining north China as anything above a line running along the Qinling Mountains in the west and the Huai River the east.
+In 1908, Chinese geographer Zhang Xiangwen defined northern China as anything above a line running along the Qinling in the west and the Huai River the east.

-In the 1950s, Premier Zhou Enlai used the line to create a subsidized district heating system only in the colder north, a system still in effect today.
-This has led to the north suffering from heavy air pollution due to coal heating plants, while the south suffers from lack of heating during the winter months.

-Nearby features
+Cultural significance

+In the 1950s, when large social projects were common yet the country was poor, it was decided that subsidized district heating systems would only be installed north of the line.
+Because the major source of heating came from coal-burning plants as of 2010, the north has historically suffered from heavier air pollution.
+Nevertheless, a 2014 poll suggests that southerners also want central heating.
+Some places just south of the Qinling–Huaihe Line can become quite cold in the winter, making life difficult especially for those who cannot afford electrical heating at the market rate.
+Central heating does not allow for individual regulation, so that it can get too warm.

+Climate and geographical significance

 The line is attributed with serving as a division line in the hydrology and climatology of China.
 It roughly coincides with: